-Some queries that produce many results may result in false positives in histograms.
-This could manifest as histograms showing trace results that are not in the trace list.
+Some queries that produce many results may result in false positives in charts.
+This could manifest as charts showing trace results that are not in the trace list.

-When you select a trace from the trace list, you see that trace's timeline and spans:
+When you select a trace from the trace list, you see an entity map at the top followed by a waterfall view displaying that trace's spans.

-The UI indicates some span properties with icons:
+The UI indicates span properties with these icons:

 This icon represents a span that's a service's entry point.